dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

    >>> get_hash('grid_track_and_trace')[:6]
    'a43b46'

-After its namespace prefix, the next two characters of a Grid Track and Trace object's address are a string based on the object's type:
+After its namespace prefix, the next two characters of a dgc-platform Track and Trace object's address are a string based on the object's type:

 - Property / PropertyPage: ``ea``